-YOUR EMPLOYER\ HAS AN OBLIGATION TO:
+YOUR EMPLOYER HAS AN OBLIGATION TO

-- Reasonably accommodate your medical needs related to pregnancy, childbirth, or related conditions (such as temporarily modifying your work duties, providing you with a stool or chair, or allowing more frequent breaks): Transfer you to a less strenuous or hazardous position (if one is available) or duties if medically needed because of - your pregnancy; Provide you with pregnancy disability leave (PDL) of up to - Provide you with pregnancy disability leave (PDL) of up to four months (the working days you normally would work in one-third of a year or 17 1/3 weeks) and return you to your same job when you are no longer disabled by your pregnancy or, in certain instances, to a comparable job.
-Taking PDL, however, does not protect you from non-leave related employment actions, such as a layoff; Provide a reasonable amount of break time and use of a room or other loace previnity to the ormployee's - room or other location in close proximity to the employee's work area to express breast milk in private as set forth in the Labor Code; and Never discriminate, harass, or retaliate on the basis - of pregnancy.
+- Reasonably accommodate your medical needs related to pregnancy, childbirth, or related conditions (such as temporarily modifying your work duties, providing you with a stool or chair, or allowing more frequent breaks); - Trequent breaks); Transfer you to a less strenuous or hazardous position (if one is available) or duties if medically needed because of your pregnancy; Provide you with pregnancy disability leave (PDL) of up to four months (the working days you normally would work in one-third of a year or 17 1/3 weeks) and return you to your same job when you are no longer disabled by your pregnancy or, in certain instances, to a comparable job.
+Taking PDL, however, does not protect you from non-leave related employment actions, such as a layoff; - Provide a reasonable amount of break time and use of a room or other location in close proximity to the employee's work area to express breast milk in private as set forth in the Labor Code; and - Never discriminate, harass, or retaliate on the basis of pregnancy.

-FOR PREGNANCY DISABILITY LEAVE:
+FOR PREGNANCY DISABILITY LEAVE